hervegirod/fix_error_writingrequest-git-Netbeans/README.md

 	postBuffer = 524288000

 # How to fix it on git prompt
-Add the associated globale configuration: git config --global http.postBuffer 524288000
+Add the associated global configuration:

+  git config --global http.postBuffer 524288000

 # Example